jacobproffer/blog/content/travel/third-flight-to-japan.md

 Japan Airlines staff eventually arrived at the gate with a cardboard cut-out of a Japan Airlines flight attendant.
 The cut-out had a sign that asked for all passengers to wear masks.
 I noticed that passengers without masks were handed masks by the gate agents.
 I checked in with one of the gate agents and was asked if I had already completed the MySOS application for entry into Japan.
 I had not.
 Fortunately, I had already downloaded the application onto my phone before I left home.

-The MySOS application required a number of items to submit.
-Passport information and COVID-19 vaccination records were needed, along with photographs of both documents.
-Hotel contact information and travel details were asked, with a basic health questionnaire form to submit.
+The MySOS application required passport information and COVID-19 vaccination records, along with photographs of both documents.
+Hotel contact information and travel details were asked, along with a basic health questionnaire form.
 The application turned red upon submission, which meant the information was ready to be reviewed.
 The gate agent told me that the application review could take hours to be completed.
 So it was wise to submit it prior to flight, so that it would be reviewed by the time of arrival in Japan.

 The flight to Narita was smooth.
 There were few movies to watch, such as The Shawshank Redemption and Ford v Ferrari.
-Otherwise, most of the films were foreign with limited subtitle availability.
+Otherwise, most of the films were in Japanese, Chinese or Korean with limited subtitles.
 I ended up asleep most of the flight, unless food was served.
 Meals options included salads, curry, rice, chicken and ice cream.
 I would have enjoyed a mixed drink along with the meals but was I was sober.
 A few days after the flight would mark one year without alcohol, so water or apple juice were my choices.
 Thankfully, there were no screaming babies.

 The plane touched down in Narita around four in the afternoon on the twenty-second of October.
 The deboard process was quick, though I forgot how long of a walk it was from the gate to the customs and immigration checkpoints.
 Somewhere along the way, I saw that the MySOS application on my phone had turned blue.
 This indicated that I was approved for entry into Japan, after immigration and custom inspections.
 Towards the end of that long corridor, I was asked by an airport employee to scan the barcode within MySOS on a machine and then received an "all-access" pass.
 The pass basically just showed that I had passed the COVID-19 screening.